Introduction

 All analogue tapes played in all Sony 8mm camcorders, will, when captured, show a thin greenish line down the right

 side of the frame, as shown here.
-The green is more noticeable with red coloured backgrounds.
+The green is more noticeable with red colours.

 Options for dealing with this are: